kbmackenzie/mewlix.vim/README.md

 ## Installation

-You can install the plugin with your preferred package manager.
+You can install the plugin with your preferred plugin manager.
 A few examples:

 ### Using [lazy.nvim](https://github.com/folke/lazy.nvim)
 ```lua